Viewing Puzzle Details

 Artist Information

-Below the puzzle's title, the artist's name is shown.
-Next to it, you'll find a small icon—clicking it will bring up a list of all IPDb puzzles by the same artist.
+Below the puzzle's title, the Artist's name is shown.
+Next to it, you'll find a small icon - clicking/tapping it will bring up a list of all IPDb puzzles by the same artist.

 Collection Name